serenity-is/docs/howto/how_to_use_a_third_party_plugin_with_serenity.md

 }
 ```

-Here, i have extended JQuery interfaces which belongs to jQuery itself and is defined in jquery.d.ts.
+Here, i have extended JQuery interface which belongs to jQuery itself and is defined in jquery.d.ts.
 In TypeScript you can extend any interface with new methods, properties etc.

 I used plugin documentation to define BSMultiSelectOptions.
 The plugin actually has much more options, but for now i keep it short.